 Learn more about Madonnas and portraits

-Raphael’s Madonna of the Goldfinch
+The Symbolism of the Madonna of the Goldfinch

 Another famous example of the Madonna is the Madonna of the Goldfinch, probably painted c.
 1505, now in Florence in the Uffizi.
-The Madonna of the Goldfinch (oil on panel) consists of a full-length group of figures in a landscape: the Madonna, who is seated perhaps on a rock, the child Jesus in front of her, and the child John the Baptist to the left.
+The Madonna of the Goldfinch (oil on panel) consists of a full-length group of figures in a landscape: the Madonna, who is perhaps seated on a rock, the child Jesus in front of her, and the child John the Baptist to the left.

 Learn more about Raphael’s history paintings

-Raphael’s Alba Madonna
+The Shape of Alba Madonna

 Learn more about Michelangelo and the Sistine Chapel ceiling